 The semiconductor industry is highly cyclical and is characterized by constant and rapid technological change, rapid product obsolescence and price erosion, evolving standards, short product life cycles and wide fluctuations in product supply and demand.
 The industry has experienced significant fluctuations, often connected with, or in anticipation of, maturing product cycles and new product introductions of both semiconductor companies' and their customers' products and fluctuations in general economic conditions.
 Deteriorating general worldwide economic conditions, including reduced economic activity, concerns about credit, interest rates and inflation, increased energy costs, decreased consumer confidence, reduced corporate profits, decreased spending and similar adverse business conditions, would make it very difficult for our customers, our vendors, and us to accurately forecast and plan future business activities and could cause U.S. and foreign businesses to slow spending on our products.
-In recent months, inflation and interest rates have increased significantly.
-Such pressures could impact demand for our customers' end products and increase our costs.
+Increases in inflation and interest rates can impact demand for our customers' end products and increase our costs.
 If our costs become subject to significant inflationary pressures, we may not be able to fully offset such higher costs with increased revenues.
 We cannot predict the timing, strength, or duration of any economic slowdown or economic recovery.
 If the economy or markets in which we operate deteriorate, our business, financial condition, and results of operations would likely be materially and adversely affected.

 Downturns have been characterized by diminished product demand, production overcapacity, high inventory levels and accelerated erosion of average selling prices.
 Upturns have been characterized by increased product demand and production capacity constraints created by increased competition for access to third-party foundry, assembly and test capacity.
 We are dependent on the availability of such capacity to manufacture, assemble and test our products.
 None of our third-party foundry, assembly or test subcontractors have provided assurances that adequate capacity will be available to us.
 We believe the semiconductor industry is currently suffering a downturn due in large part to adverse macroeconomic conditions, characterized by a slowdown in overall GDP performance and factory activity in certain regions, higher levels of customer inventory, the impact of tariffs on trade relations, and greater overall uncertainty regarding the economy.
-This downturn could have a material adverse effect on our business and operating results.
+This downturn has negatively affected, and may continue to have an adverse effect, on our business and operating results.

 In addition, the COVID-19 pandemic has caused further global economic uncertainty.
-The impact from the rapidly changing market and economic conditions due to the COVID-19 outbreak is uncertain, disrupting the business of our customers and suppliers, and could impact our business and operating results in the future.
+Any future impacts due to COVID-19, including a resurgence of infection rates or the spread of new variants or viruses is uncertain, and could include disrupting the business of our customers and suppliers, which could impact our business and operating results in the future.